95xin/data-warehouse-project/README.md

 # Data Warehouse SQL Project

-🚀 This project demonstrates a comprehensive data warehousing olution, from building a data warehouse to generating actionable insights.
+🚀 This project demonstrates a comprehensive data warehousing solution using **postgreSQL**, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---
 ## 🏗️ Data Architecture